What Do "Comedogenic" and "Non-comedogenic" Mean?

 Non-comedogenic Skin Care Products Claim to Be Less Likely to Cause Acne.
 However, This Claim Cannot Be Guaranteed

-“Comedogenic” means that something is likely to clog skin pores, which can then lead to acne lesions.
+"Comedogenic" means that a product is likely to clog skin pores, which can then lead to acne lesions.

-“Non-comedogenic” means that something is unlikely to clog pores.
+"Non-comedogenic" means that a product is not likely to clog pores.

-Manufacturers of skin care products may advertise their products as non-comedogenic.
-But since the U.S. Food and Drug Administration (FDA) does not regulate the use of this term, there is no guarantee that products labeled as such will not cause acne.
+Manufacturers of skin care products may advertise their products as "non-comedogenic" or may choose to simply say "will not clog pores."
+But since the U.S. Food and Drug Administration (FDA) does not regulate these claims, there is no guarantee that products labeled as such will not cause acne.

 Comedogenic ingredients are ingredients that lead to clogged pores, called "comedones."
 It is thought that comedogenic ingredients stimulate the overproduction of skin cells inside a skin pore, and this leads to a pore blockage, and ensuing acne.1-6

 The term comedogenic refers to a substance that causes comedones.
 Sometimes dermatologists use the term acnegenic in place of comedogenic, but both of these terms have the same meaning.
 Researchers first discovered that cosmetic products could cause acne in 1972 after investigating the continued appearance of comedones in adult women who regularly used facial cosmetics.
 The researchers called the condition "acne cosmetica," and this initial discovery led to much more research regarding exactly which ingredients might be causing clogged pores.5